 In late September 1942, 1,834 men were moved to the docks to board the freighter Lisbon Maru; this contingent included three officers and 126 other ranks from the Hong Kong Signal Company.
 On 26 September, 780 Japanese soldiers, including some wounded men, boarded the ship and she sailed the next day.
 Conditions on board for the prisoners were grim—the holds were cramped, the air was hot and foul, food was minimal, and diseased men went untreated.
 Diptheria broke out after a few days at sea and the few medical supplies available soon ran out.
 Hugging the coast, the ship sailed north until on 1 October it was in the East China Sea about 20 miles off the Zhoushan archipelago.

 On the evening after it had been hit while under tow to shallower water, the ship began to list and a Japanese destroyer and another cargo ship took off most of the Japanese soldiers and crew.
 The hatches to the holds had been battened down and the prisoners were left to their fate as the Lisbon Maru settled by the stern.
 The following morning the ship listed further and men began to break out of the hold, only to be confronted by guards willing to shoot them down.
 The guards were soon overpowered and the men took to the sea.
 Land could be seen in the distance—the Dongji Islands—and those that could struck out, taking hours to swim the four miles or so to land.
-Some were picked up by Chinese fishing boats that had set out from the island when they were told the swimmers were British.
+Some were picked up by Chinese fishing boats that had set out from the islands several miles away.
 Later in the day some men were picked up by Japanese boats.

 It was on 2 October that Signalman Topliff, who had managed to swim to the islands, acted most bravely.
 The currents along the islands’ weather shores were strong and the waves battered the shoreline with considerable force.
 Topliff saw that another survivor was unable to reach shore and was being taken out to sea by a change in the current.
 Although exhausted, and at considerable risk, he went back into the water and rescued an officer of the Middlesex Regiment, Captain Christopher Man.